scottnmarkley/scottnmarkley.github.io/Projects.md

   <figcaption>Source: <a href="https://dsl.richmond.edu/panorama/redlining/#loc=4/40.886/-105.499&text=downloads"><em>Mapping Inequality</em></a></figcaption>
 </p>

 The Digital Scholarship at the University of Richmond has made the HOLC maps and their field notes available for download as part of their [*Mapping Inequality*](https://dsl.richmond.edu/panorama/redlining/#loc=4/40.886/-105.499) project.
 They also make available a [shapefile and GeoJSON file](https://dsl.richmond.edu/panorama/redlining/#loc=4/40.886/-105.499&text=downloads) to allow for easy integration with most GIS software programs.
-Helping this effort, I have converted the data in the HOLC "Area Description" sheets into a convenient and readable table (available for download [here](https://osf.io/qytj8/)).
+Helping this effort, I have converted the data in the HOLC "Area Description" sheets into a convenient, readable tables (available for download [here](https://osf.io/qytj8/)).
 HOLC variables such as the percent Black, percent "foreign born," and average building age midpoint are fully ready to be analyzed in the "ADS_FINAL.csv" file in the TABLES folder in the DATA_DOWNLOAD directory.
 These variables can be seen in the interactive map below.

 Zoom into a city and click on one of its HOLC neighborhoods to its attributes.
 You can toggle the basemap by clicking the layer icon on the lefthand side.